U.S. Congress nears deal on Ukraine aid, gov't funding bill | Politics

 U.S. Congress nears deal on Ukraine aid, gov't funding bill

-Lawmakers in the U.S. Congress were expected on Tuesday to release a bill providing billions of dollars in emergency aid to Ukraine, as well as money to fund the government through Sept.
-30 and address COVID-19, according to a source.
-The bill providing $1.5 trillion for defense and nondefense discretionary spending, which is expected to include roughly $12 billion to help Ukraine respond to Russia's invasion, headed toward release after Democrats agreed to lower their COVID-19 request to around $15 billion, down from the White House's initial $22.5 billion request.
+Lawmakers in the U.S. Congress on Tuesday appeared to be within hours of releasing legislation to provide billions of dollars in emergency aid to Ukraine, as well as money to fund the government through Sept.
+30 and address COVID-19.
+Legislation providing $1.5 trillion for defense and nondefense discretionary spending and roughly $12 billion to help Ukraine respond to Russia's invasion headed toward release after Democrats agreed to lower their COVID-19 request to around $15 billion, down from the White House's initial $22.5 billion request.

+"We are almost there.
+We are very, very close, and hopefully it will be done in the next few hours," Senate Majority Leader Chuck Schumer said of negotiations aimed at agreeing on an omnibus spending bill to fund the federal government.
+"Furthermore, I am pleased that we are likewise close – very close – to passing a strong and ample aid package that will help the people of Ukraine," he added.

+Congress faces a midnight Friday deadline for passing the legislation.
+House of Representatives Majority Leader Steny Hoyer told reporters on Tuesday that his chamber is aiming to debate and pass legislation to fund the government through Sept.
+30 on Wednesday.
+But he left open the possibility of a short-term stop-gap bill being needed if legislation providing full government funding is not completed in time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)